The scientific methods we back!

-We advocate scientifically viable and non-harmful research, testing and teaching methods for humans and animals.
+The scientifically viable and ethical research, testing and teaching methods that we support.

 For humans these include: